-The purpose of this learning module is to provide examples of how the CFA Institute Code of Ethics and Standards of Professional Conduct (Code and Standards) can be applied in situations requiring professional and ethical judgment.
-Exhibit 1 presents a useful framework to help navigate the ethical decision-making process and apply the Code and Standards.
-The framework's components do not need to be addressed in the sequence shown, but a review of the outcome should conclude the process.
+This reading presents cases to illustrate how the CFA Institute Code of Ethics and Standards of Professional Conduct (Code and Standards) can be applied in situations requiring professional and ethical judgement.
+Exhibit 1 presents a useful framework to help guide individuals in their ethical decision-making process and application of the Code and Standards.
+By identifying where the Code and Standards might be relevant and considering actions and consequences within this framework, individuals can make more ethically sound decisions.

+Although the framework's components do not need to be addressed in the sequence shown, a review of the outcome should conclude the process.
 This review provides insights for improved decision making in the future.